What is your email address?

 Can I bring a grill or build a fire?

-Open fires will not be allowed (we anticipate a burn ban will be in effect anyway).
+Open fires will not be allowed.
 Propane camp stoves are allowed and encouraged.
 Please do not bring charcoal or wood burning grills.

 Where can I get water?
 What about ice?

-Water will be available at stations located near the center of the venue.
-Ice will not be available for sale in the venue but can be purchased from a gas station a few minutes from the venue on your way in.
+Water are available at stations located near the center of the venue.
+Ice is not available for sale in the venue but can be purchased from a gas station a few minutes from the venue on your way in.
 Please note: re-entry is not allowed.

 What is the campsite like?

-All campsite are walk-in and may not be close to your vehicle.
+All campsites are walk-in and may not be close to your vehicle.
 Some sites are located in grass clearings, and others are tucked away in the forest.
 Sites are first-come-first-serve so get in early to claim your perfect spot.
-Some camping spots will be located next to our stages and the event will have a very open layout.
+Some camping spots are located next to our stages and the event has a very open layout.
 Bring earplugs in anticipation of late-night music and/or noisy neighbors.